JaiWillems/polare/README.md

-# Stroke
+# Polare

-A stroke is a kernel for continuous data operations that stores a continuous representation of input data.
+Polare defines a stroke object as a kernel for continuous data transformations that stores a "continuous" representation of input data.
 It takes in an `x` and `y` array representing the function `y=f(x)` for scalar `x` and `y`; the object can then be operated on as if it was a point value instead of an array.
-Practically, a stroke represents the continuous form of the underlying data allowing it to be evaluated at any time within its input domain.
+Practically, a stroke represents the continuous form of the underlying data allowing it to be evaluated within its input domain.
+It is best motivated through the examples below.

 Currently, the program supports the following scalar-to-stroke and stroke-to-stroke operations in addition to compatibility with NumPy's universal functions: